WICG/webcomponents/proposals/Template-Instantiation.md

 });
 ```

-Here, `onCheckPoint` is an imaginary helper function which invokes the specified callback at some check points (e.g. whenever rAF occurs; if we had [Object.observe](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/observe), we could have been able to use that to automatically update whenever property values of `state` object had changed).
+Here, `onCheckPoint` is an imaginary helper function which invokes the specified callback at some checkpoints (e.g., whenever rAF occurs; if we had [Object.observe](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/observe), we could have been able to use that to automatically update whenever property values of `state` object had changed).
 In this example, the template process callback is invoked with the same `state` object used to create the instance whenever `update` is called on `TemplateInstance`.
-Users of this template no longer has to call `update` call on `TemplateInstance` manually since it gets automatically updated whenever check points occurs.
+Users of this template no longer have to call `update` on `TemplateInstance` manually, since it gets automatically updated whenever checkpoints occur.

 Since each template instance is associated with a specific template type and thereby a specific process callback, there is no asynchronous definition.
 Each template type must be defined at the time a template of the type is instantiated.
 Otherwise, the fallback to the default template type and the default template process callback is used.